Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Existing Vendor Products, Services, Solutions

 Motorola Solutions stands as a prominent figure, offering a broad spectrum of solutions finely tuned for public safety.
 They focus on creating resilient, mission-critical mobile networks designed for emergency communications and disaster recovery.
 Motorola provides solutions with high-power, high-tower solutions like deployable \ac{CoW} and simplex operations, ensuring robust, off-network communication through direct or repeater modes.
 Their system operates across harmonized frequency bands, including $380-400$ MHz for narrowband and $703-862$ MHz for broadband LTE, supporting cross-border and multi-agency collaboration.
 These features enable reliable, fast deployment and secure communication essential for real-time, mission-critical operations \cite{motorola_ppdr_solutions}.
 Among their offerings are P25 digital radio systems, ASTRO 25 land mobile radio systems, and Emergency CallWorks, an innovative 911 call-handling solution engineered to meet the demands of next-generation emergency response scenarios \cite{motorola}.
-Cisco Systems, using its expertise in networking technologies, provides sophisticated emergency communications solutions.
-Notably, Cisco Emergency Responder automates emergency response processes within IP telephony networks, while Cisco Kinetic for Cities serves as a versatile platform initially tailored for smart city initiatives but adaptable for emergency response scenarios as well \cite{cisco}.
-AT\&T, a major telecommunications company, delivers diverse emergency communication solutions to address various needs.
-Their flagship offering, AT\&T FirstNet, stands out as a dedicated communications platform designed specifically for first responders.
-Moreover, AT\&T Wireless Emergency Alerts ensure the timely dissemination of critical information by delivering emergency notifications directly to mobile devices \cite{firstnet}.
-Sierra Wireless, specializing in IoT solutions, offers products purpose-built for emergency communications.
-Their AirLink routers and gateways are engineered to provide reliable connectivity.
-Additionally, their Emergency Vehicle Gateway (EVG) enables first responders to establish mobile \ac{Wi-Fi} hotspots in emergency vehicles, facilitating seamless communication and data exchange in the field \cite{SierraWireless2024}.
-Tait Communications, recognized as a global leader in critical communications solutions, offers a comprehensive suite of products tailored to meet the unique challenges of emergency response.
-Their portfolio includes P25 and DMR digital radios, renowned for their reliability and interoperability in mission-critical environments.
-Furthermore, their Unified Vehicle platform integrates voice, data, and video communications within emergency vehicles \cite{tait}.